 And because we're your mattress experts, we, of course, have some tips.
 Here’s what you need to know to get that musty smell out of your camp or facility mattresses.

 Sometimes knowing what not to do is just as important as knowing what you should do.
 So first, let's discuss the things to avoid when you're trying to remove that musty smell from your camp mattresses.

 - Immersing them in water.
 While the camp mattresses from American Bedding are waterproof, they're not designed to be submerged in water.
 Not only will dunking them fail to remove the musty smell — it will actually make it worse!
 Musty smells thrive in wet environments.

 - Trapping the smell inside a mattress cover.
 While we fully support and recommend the use of mattress covers, these protective encasements will not act as a barrier against musty smells that already exist.
 However, putting a mattress cover on a fresh mattress will protect it from developing odors and also defend it against other damage such as fluid, rips, and stains.

 Now that we know what won't do your musty mattresses any good, let's talk about what will.

 Getting that musty smell out of your mattress isn't rocket science.
 Here's what we recommend for musty vinyl and nylon mattresses:

-- Wipe them down with warm soapy water.
+- Wipe them down with a non-bleach solution spray.